ACT National Assessment plus Writing (act.org)

 The Accuplacer is an exam offered by the University of Mary Hardin-Baylor to help the univeristy place students into appropriate level classes.
 Students are not required to take this exam, but students who do not meet the requirements for college-level placement in Math or English may wish to take this exam as a guide to judge course placement.

 The Accuplacer assists the university in evaluating a student's academic strengths and weaknesses.
 Each test is an untimed, computer-adaptive test.
 Each test usually takes about an hour and results are provided upon completion.
 The results will include course placement suggestions for the individual student.
+UMHB does not charge a fee for the exam.
+Accuplacer scores from tests administered at UMHB are for the use UMHB and will not be released to any other college, university, or institution.

 Attention Education Majors: Basic Skill Scores in Reading, Math and Writing are a requirement for approval into the Teacher Education Program.
 Scores must be submitted the semester the student is enrolled in EDUC 3315 or EDUC 3320.
 These scores are required for approval for student teaching.